 Action: Create a new document from a Google Docs template

-Hit “Add a Step” in the left panel, select “Action/Search”, and look for “Google Docs”.
+Hit the + button to add a step, select “Action/Search”, and look for “Google Docs”.

 Proceed to select “Create Document from Template” as the action:

 Next, you need to connect your Google profile with Zapier.
 Hit “Connect an account” and sign in with Google in the window that appears:

 Now configure the Google Docs template you want to use as the action.

 This is what my Google Docs template looks like: